byu-oit/handel/docs/supported-services/redis.rst

      - Yes
      -
      - The size of each Redis instance in your cluster.
 See `Choosing Your Node Size <http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/CacheNodes.SelectSize.html>`_ for more details.
+   * - redis_version
+     - string
+     - Yes
+     -
+     - The version of Redis to run.
+See `Comparing Redis Versions <http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/SelectEngine.RedisVersions.html>`_ for a list of available versions.
    * - description
      - string
      - No